sandipanc16/datasciencecoursera/README.md

 # datasciencecoursera
-Part of coursework Data Scientist's toolbox o Coursera.
+Part of coursework Data Scientist's toolbox on Coursera.